fleschutz/PowerShell/Docs/cd-ssh.md

 ## cd-ssh.ps1 - Sets the working directory to the user's SSH folder

-This script changes the working directory to the user's SSH folder.
+This PowerShell script changes the working directory to the user's SSH folder.

 ## Parameters
 ```powershell